LorenzoBini4/GNN-HemaGraph/README.md

 ## Citation

 If you find this repository useful, please consider citing the paper.
+Data can be available upon request.